- TOPWhat is the Kentucky Health Information Exchange (KHIE)?

 Yes.
 The goal is to have full participation among all providers with all patients, regardless of payment mechanisms.

-KHIE provides the technical infrastructure for providers throughout the Commonwealth to engage in health information exchange and facilitate the achievement of MU through the use of CEHRT.
+KHIE provides the technical infrastructure to enable providers in Kentucky to engage in health information exchange and facilitate the achievement of MU through the use of CEHRT.
 The system is designed to be vendor- and technology-agnostic with the focus on enabling optimal connectivity and interoperability.
 Additionally, KHIE serves as the intermediary for public health reporting and the public health authority for meaningful use in the state of Kentucky.
 As such, KHIE works with providers to report the following data: immunizations, syndromic surveillance, electronic reportable laboratory and cancer cases.

 - TOPAre providers required to electronically exchange health information?

-No. The Commonwealth cannot require a provider to participate in health information exchange unless the provider participates in the EHR Incentive Program.
+No. The commonwealth cannot require a provider to participate in the health information exchange unless the provider participates in the EHR Incentive Program.
 Providers must attest to public health reporting objectives in stage 1 and stage 2 of meaningful use and KHIE is the public health reporting agency for meaningful use in Kentucky; thus, in order to attest to any public health measures, a connection to KHIE is required.
-Additionally, providers who serve Medicare patients and fail to demonstrate Meaningful Use before 2015 will face a reduction in the Medicare fee schedule.
+Additionally, providers who serve Medicare patients and fail to demonstrate MU before 2015 also will face a reduction in the Medicare fee schedule.